 This DIY IS an IKEA hack, however I have had so many friends and followers use similar items from other stores since that time, so I am editing the post to allow you to find the items at a non IKEA store incase you are not close to one.

-When I was researching this project I found a few inspiration posts and kind of just mashed them all together.
-This is ALL accept one piece of wood an IKEA hack, and who doesn’t love those?
+When I was researching DIY Wall Mounted Easel project I found a few inspiration posts and kind of just mashed them all together.
+My whole finished wall aside from the thin strip of black wood and the paper from IKEA

 1 Set Raffig Finials – $2